HughG/holygradle-plugins/developer-readme.md

 artifactoryPassword=<encrypted artifactory password>
 ```

+If you don't want to use an Artifactory server, don't define the `artifactoryServer` variable.

-Run 'gw tasks'.
+Run 'gradlew tasks'.
 You may need to supply proxy arguments if it's the first time you've run this version of Gradle
-(e.g., 'gw -Dhttp.proxyHost=proxyserver -Dhttp.proxyPort=8080').
+(e.g., 'gradlew -Dhttp.proxyHost=proxyserver -Dhttp.proxyPort=8080').

 Note that IntelliJ IDEA will fail to open the project until you've created this file (because it parses the
 "build.gradle" files, and some of them depend on these properties).